-If we determine that the information provided by the attending Provider is insufficient to determine Medical Necessity, the case will be pended.
-If clinical information is requested and not provided within 48 hours of the request, the request will be denied due to lack of information.
-Any information provided after the denial for lack of clinical information has been processed will be reviewed and the case will be reconsidered for approval.
+If we determine that the information provided by the attending Provider is insufficient to determine Medical Necessity, the case will be reviewed with the available information.
+If clinical information is not received within 72 hours of the request for clinical information.
+If clinical information is requested and not provided within 48 hours of the request, the request will be deemed withdrawn.
+Information provided after the case is withdrawn will be reviewed and the cases will be reconsidered for approval.